Finding good wireless headphones under ₹3,000 is not easy.

 No. Even the best ANC headphones cannot block 100% of sound.
 They mainly reduce constant background noises like engine sounds or fans.

-Final Verdict: Should You Buy Noise Airwave Max 4?
+Final Verdict: Is Noise Airwave Max 4 Worth Buying?

-If you want affordable wireless headphones with strong battery performance and comfortable design, the Noise Airwave Max 4 is worth considering.
+If your priority is long battery life, comfort, and reliable wireless performance under budget, the Noise Airwave Max 4 is worth considering.

 Enjoy long listening sessions with the Noise Airwave Max 4 headphones featuring a massive 70-hour battery, powerful 40mm drivers, and dual device pairing for work and entertainment.